What is a composite bifold door? Benefits, comparisons, colours and glass

 The Vufold Ultra range has been rigorously weather tested (air permeability, water tightness, resistance to wind loads) to ensure durability and longevity even against the elements.
 It also comes with a 10 - 15 year guarantee.

-A Secured by Design approved, multipoint locking system means that you can rest with the knowledge that your composite bifold door has been supplied with a lock designed to meet police specification for top-quality security.
+The high security specification multipoint locking system means that you can rest with the knowledge that your composite bifold door has been supplied with a lock designed to meet police specification for top-quality security.

 As with all Vufold External Bifold doors, the Ultra range is accredited with CE Marking, meaning the door is: fit for purpose, reliable and conforms to the relevant safety standards.
 Plus, easy-to-follow instructions means that any competent DIYer can install.